 We've been helping customers with both types of freight rates for more than half a century, so we understand what makes the most sense based on your unique needs.

-In this blog, we’ll discuss the differences between spot and contract pricing, and when it makes the most sense to use one over the other.
+In this article, we’ll discuss the differences between spot and contract pricing, and when it makes the most sense to use one over the other.

 What Is a Contract Rate?